HumanSignal/label-studio/docs/source/guide/stats.md

 For two annotations, `x` and `y`, which contain either bounding boxes or polygons, the following steps occur:

 * **Identifying Overlapping Regions**: The system identifies whether any regions overlap across the two annotations.
 Overlaps are only considered for matched labels (i.e., regions assigned the same label or class).
 * **Calculating IoU for Each Pair**: For each pair of overlapping regions, the area of overlap, or intersection (aI), is divided by the total combined area of the two regions, known as the union (aU).
-This gives the IoU for that pair as `aI ÷ aU`, which results in a value between `0` and `1`, where `1` indicates perfect overlap.
+This gives the IoU for that pair as `aI ÷ aU`, which results in a value between `0` and `1`, where `1` indicates perfect overlap and `0` indicates no overlap.
 * **Tracking the Maximum IoU**: When comparing multiple regions (e.g., multiple bounding boxes), the system tracks the highest IoU value for the pair using the formula `max_iou = max(iou, max_iou)`.
 This ensures that the most significant agreement between the two annotations is captured.
 * **Avoiding Averaging Misconceptions**: In some cases, there may be multiple overlapping regions between annotations `x` and `y`.
 Rather than averaging all IoU values (which could be misleading), the highest IoU for each pair is retained, ensuring the most representative comparison of agreement between the annotations.